 It’s critical to note that you should have concrete data to back up your argument on why the retailer should open a store in your city.
 Use tools like Buxton's Match application to compare your proposed site to the retailer’s existing sites, dig into the demographics and psychographics (behaviors) of consumers within your community, and provide information on competition and cannibalization.
 When you have data, the numbers speak for themselves, and you stand out from the competition.

 That said, you shouldn’t just provide reasons why they should open a store in your location--you need to research the company itself.
 Read up on the company’s history.
 How are they doing?
 Are they looking to open new stores?
 Have they been closing several stores recently?
 What articles about them can you find that will give you an idea about where they currently stand financially and strategically?
+Where do they typically open locations--in rural or urban areas?
+Smaller or larger communities?

 #3: Be a Quick Thinker